 15 years ago, you may have responded with a raised eyebrow if someone had recommended choosing a furnished apartment instead of a hotel for a work trip or even a holiday.
 This is certainly not the case anymore.

-“Non-traditional” accommodations like furnished apartments, serviced apartments and apart hotels are gaining in popularity and many young professionals consider them the ideal option for all kinds of travel.
+“Non-traditional” accommodations like furnished apartments, serviced apartments, and apart-hotels are gaining in popularity and many young professionals consider them the ideal option for all kinds of travel.
 Fully furnished apartments offer many of the comforts of a traditional home.
 After all, who wouldn’t want to bring leftovers from a great restaurant and have a microwave oven to heat it up the next day?

-On a serious note, recently conducted research at Homelike on what UK business travellers look for when booking accommodation for long business trips of over thirty days and found that a third of them would rather stay in a furnished apartment than a hotel.
+On a serious note, recently conducted research at Homelike on what UK business travelers look for when booking accommodation for long business trips of over thirty days and found that a third of them would rather stay in a furnished apartment than a hotel.
 This would have been unimaginable a few years ago.

 Remember those days when room service meals were the norm for people on business trips?
 That will end too.
-The new decade will see corporate travellers come home with a bag full of healthy groceries and cook a delicious meal just as they would at home.
+The new decade will see corporate travelers come home with a bag full of healthy groceries and cook a delicious meal just as they would at home.